Gender Identity Policy

 Gender Identity – the gender that the person subjectively identifies with, regardless of the physical sex assigned to them.

-Transgender Person – a person whose gender identity differs from the physical sex assigned to them.
+Transgender – a person whose gender identity differs from the physical sex assigned to them.

-Cisgender Person – a person whose gender identify is the same as the physical sex assigned to them.
+Cisgender – a person whose gender identity is the same as the physical sex assigned to them.

-Non-Binary Person – may identify as having two or more genders, having no genders, moving between genders or having a fluctuating gender identity.
+Non-Binary or Non-Binary Person – a person who identifies as having two or more genders, having no genders, moving between genders or having a fluctuating gender identity.

 Transgender Girl – a child whose assigned physical sex is male but who self-identifies as female.